Renowned Pediatric Cancer Physician to Retire After 40 Years Caring for Young WNY Patients

 Past and current patients with their families and all others are invited to attend this retirement celebration.
 To confirm attendance, please call (716) 845-8788.
 Patients and families who have photographs of them with Dr. Brecher are invited to submit them to be featured during his retirement celebration.
 To do so, please e-mail Terrie Carbone at Theresa.email@example.com.
 This event is free and open to anyone interested in attending.

 Extensively published, Dr. Brecher has numerous articles, abstracts and book chapters to his credit.
-He has held a long and active leadership role for Roswell Park Cancer Institute, Women & Children’s Hospital of Buffalo and the University at Buffalo.
+He has held a long and active leadership role for Roswell Park Comprehensive Cancer Center, Women & Children’s Hospital of Buffalo and the University at Buffalo.

 Dr. Brecher has frequently been recognized throughout our community for his contributions, including receiving the Burt Flickinger Jr. Physician’s Award from the Women & Children’s Hospital of Buffalo, the Leukemia & Lymphoma Society of WNY Service Award, the Spirit of Teddi Humanitarian Award from Camp Good Days and Special Times, and the New Era Champion for Children Award presented by Brian Moorman’s P.U.N.T.
 Foundation.